shawngraham/hist1900a-fall2025/content/en/docs/syllabus/assessment.md

 ### Course Assessment Rubric

-+ In-class exercises: best 5 of 6.
-70%
++ In-class exercises: best 3 out of 4.
+60%
 + Exit ticket: 20%
-+ Academic Presence: 10%
++ Academic Presence: 20%

 I reserve the right to adjust those percentages to take into account the particular circumstances of the student.